Quick startFor Fine-tuning LLMs

 MOSTLY AI Unstructured text - Select language model to use

 2. For Compute, select an available compute.
-We recommend the use of a GPU-enabled compute for language models.
+We recommend the use of GPUs for language models.

 📑

-From Compute, you select a compute from a list of compute resources configured for the MOSTLY AI application.
+From Compute, you select from a list of compute resources configured for MOSTLY AI.
 The compute is based on the resources available in the compute cluster where MOSTLY AI is running.

 • CPU-based computes offer a specific number of CPU cores and memory.
-Typically, they perform better when assigned to tabular data computations.
+They perform better for tabular data computations.

 • GPU-based computes include a specific number of GPU cores and GPU memory.
-For language model fine-tuning and language generation, it is typically faster to use GPU computes.
+For language model fine-tuning and language generation, it is typically faster to use GPUs.

 MOSTLY AI Unstructured text - Select compute